 Berkeley Repertory Theatre 2025 Addison St./Shattuck Ave.
 This Tony Award-winning company has established a national reputation for ambitious programming and dynamic productions.
 It is well known for presenting important new dramatic voices and fresh adaptations of seldom-seen classics.
 Multi-talented Rita Moreno, now a local resident, appears in some productions.
 Past productions have won 5 Tonys, 7 Obies, 9 Drama Desk Awards, 1 Grammy, and many other honors.
 Performances are held in two spaces: the 400-seat Peet’s Theatre, and the 600-seat Roda Theatre.
 A cafe provides a vibrant gathering space before curtain and during intermission; a simple snack counter is also available.
 See info about “It Can’t Happen Here.”

 California Jazz Conservatory 2087 Addison St. Situated in the basement of the landmark Kress building, this school offers music lessons, performances, and the well-reviewed Jazzcaffe, which sometimes hosts free afternoon concerts.
+Concerts are presented in the 85-seat Rendon Hall theater located in the new Fiddler Annex at 2040 Addison Street.

 Freight & Salvage Coffeehouse 2020 Addison St. Performances most nights at 7:30 or 8 pm.
 This non-profit green performance facility, which has been around since the ‘60s but moved to this location in 2009, features traditional music such as blues, folk, honky tonk, and Celtic.
 It is the longest-running full-time folk music venue west of the Mississippi.
 Comfortable auditorium seating is first-come, first-served, but everyone gets a good view and excellent acoustics--thanks to a sound system designed exclusively for the space by Meyer Sound Lab of Berkeley.
 Wine and beer and, of course, coffee are available, plus light snacks (cookies, peanuts).